What is Full Cycle Recruiting?

 Handover Bottlenecks

-Since there is a handover that happens with each step of a specialized recruitment process, there are as many chances for a delay or miscommunication to occur.
+Since each step of a specialized recruitment process involves a handover, there are as many chances as there are for a delay or miscommunication to occur.
 This would be another red flag in the eyes of your top applicants.

 Handover bottlenecks and the harm it does to candidate experience are avoidable, as long as the process is well managed.
-Employing great recruiting candidate relationship management software creates a smooth transfer of candidates from agent to agent.
+Employing great recruiting CRM software creates a smooth transfer of candidates from agent to agent.

 Diluted Ownership of the Recruitment Process